Open-EO/openeo.org/documentation/1.0/datacubes.md

 </figure>

 ## Dimensions
 A dimension refers to a certain axis of a datacube.
-Our exemplary raster datacube has the spatial dimensions x and y, and the temporal dimension t.
-Furthermore it has a bands dimension, extending into the realm of _what kind of information_ is contained in the cube.
+Our exemplary raster datacube has the spatial dimensions `x` and `y`, and the temporal dimension `t`.
+Furthermore it has a `bands` dimension, extending into the realm of _what kind of information_ is contained in the cube.

 The following properties are usually available for dimensions: